About Core Image

 If your app needs to process video in real-time, there are several things you can do to optimize performance.

-Use an Image Accumulator to Support Feedback-Based Processing in OS X
+Use an Image Accumulator to Support Feedback-Based Processing

-Create and Distribute Custom Kernels and Filters in OS X
+Create and Distribute Custom Kernels and Filters

 If none of the built-in filters suits your needs, even when chained together, consider creating a custom filter.
 You’ll need to understand kernels—programs that operate at the pixel level—because they are at the heart of every filter.

-You can package one or more custom filter as an image unit so that other apps can load and use them.
+In macOS, you can package one or more custom filter as an image unit so that other apps can load and use them.

 Other important documentation for Core Image includes: